-After the ’88 was getting a little long-in-the-tooth, the very same Dodge dealer that sold me that car turned up this fine ’93 Turbo with only 72,000 on the clock.
+1993 Saab 900 Turbo – I came across this ’93 Turbo in 2004 with only 72,000 on the clock.
 At that time, it was red and pretty presentable.
-I drove this car until 2008 when the rust (which came as a result of poor collision repair before I got it and several subsequent nasty winters) worsened and my dad donated the VW to me.
-I’ve always enjoyed this car, and it really got me hooked on Saab 900s.
-Even after I put over 100k on it myself, the only time it ever really let me down where when it experienced a failed ball joint and a water pump.
-In the fall of 2012, I finally got this car back on the road after sitting in my back yard for several years.
-While it’s now painted rat-rod flat black and generally isn’t quite as appealing looking as it once was, it’s still serving me well as my winter/beater car.
-At the time of writing, the old “Slaab” has 186,000+ on the odometer but it’s back to it’s old parking spot under a shady tree in a back yard in Pennsylvania.
+I drove this car until 2008 when the rust – which came as a result of poor collision repair before I got it and several subsequent nasty winters – worsened and I started driving my VW.
+I’ve always enjoyed this car, and frankly, have put it through hell and back.
+Even after I put over 100k on it myself, the only time it ever really let me down where when it experienced a failed ball joint and a bad water pump.
+In the fall of 2012, I finally got this car back on the road after it sat in my back yard for several years.
+While it’s now painted rat-rod flat black (I know, don’t judge) and yes, it generally looks pretty ghastly, it’s served me as basic transportation through the winter after purchasing my BMW.
+At the time of writing, the old “Slaab” has 189,000 on the odometer but it’s back to it’s old parking spot under a shady tree in a back yard in Pennsylvania.
 I needs work – too much, really – but I just can’t part with it.

-Currently (and probably permanently), the car that sort-of started it all is out of commission following a hit-and-run accident in 2008.
-It was built in September of 1973 and originally sold in Erie, PA at the now out-of-business Presque Isle Porsche in January of 1974.
+1974 Porsche 914 2.0 – The car that sort-of “started it all” is permanently out of commission following a hit-and-run accident in 2008.
+It was built in September of 1973 and originally sold in Erie, PA at the now out-of-business Presque Isle Porsche-Audi in January of 1974.
 It has remained in the city throughout its life.
-My father and I put a lot of work into this car and it was nearly fully restored over the course of the last decade.
-It had a few upgrades and engine modifications and served as a great running but continuous project.
-It’s purpose at the moment is basically to look forlorn and donate parts to the ‘new’ 914.
+My father and I put a lot of work into this car and it was nearly fully restored over the course of a decade.
+Now, as sad as it is, we keep it around to donate parts to the ‘new’ 914.

 2000 Volkswagen Golf 1.8T – My daily driver through most of college was this ol’ Golf.
 My dad got this car when it was new back in early 2000 and the miles racked-up ever since.
 When I sold the car in April of 2012, it had over 215,600 miles, and was still going strong.
-It’s been a little battle scarred and but it really held up remarkably well.
-Honestly, wasn’t as fun as the Saab(s) were, though it remained rather quick thanks to the 1.8T – only about 7000 4-door Golf IVs got that engine, and it’s probably been the most reliable part of the car.
+It’s been a little battle scarred and but it really held up remarkably well, all things considered.
+Only about 7,000 4-door Golf IVs (not GTIs) got the 1.8t, and it was the most reliable part of the car.